lmy1229/Gossip-python/readme.md

 Communication between components are implemented by using process-safe queues.
 There are 3 kinds of queue: `sender_queue`, `receiver_queue` and `message_queue`.
 All components are run in a queue manner: they listen on a queue (or socket), process the message and then put it into another queue (or socket).

 * Sender: sender listens on `sender_queue` and process 2 kinds of queue item: `send message` and `connect`.
-For the first kind, it send a message through a socket retrived from a connection pool, while for the second kind, it create a socket, connect to another node, put the socket into connection pool and create the receiver for the socket.
+For the first kind, it send a message through a socket retrieved from a connection pool, while for the second kind, it create a socket, connect to another node, put the socket into connection pool and create the receiver for the socket.
 To send message or create new connection, put messages in the `sender_queue`.
 * Receiver: receiver is created for each established connection.
-It listens on the socket and parse the received message and put them into `receiver_queue` for futher process.
+It listens on the socket and parse the received message and put them into `receiver_queue` for further process.
 It also handles connection loss events.
-* Controller: controller is resposible for dispatching messages in `receiver_queue` to the `message_queue` of registered applications.
+* Controller: controller is responsible for dispatching messages in `receiver_queue` to the `message_queue` of registered applications.
 * Server: server is used for establishing connections.
 It listens on a socket and accepts new connections and create new receivers.
 * Node/Manager: a node is a combination of sender, receivers, controller and server.
-Manager is the interface for an appliction to communicate with the node.
+Manager is the interface for an application to communicate with the node.
 Manager provides several functions, including creating connections, sending messages, receiving messages, sending notifications.
 * App: APPs are arbitrary applications that might need to communicate with other nodes, such as Gossiper, partitioner.
 Normal apps derive from `cassandra.util.scheduler.Scheduler`  and has two main tasks: the `internal task` and `interval task`.
 The `internal task` is a process that runs continuously to do jobs such as listening on the `message_queue` and receiving messages.
 The `interval task`  is a task that runs periodically.

 ###### 4.1.2 Use case

-The use cases of the p2p architecuture and their process are demostrated below
+The use cases of the p2p architecture and their process are demonstrated below

 * Connect new node